PauloMarques23/CourseLens/README.md

 - Python 3.10 or newer
 - ~2 GB free disk space (embedding model + index)
 - Internet access on first run (to download the embedding model)
-- A Gemini API key is optional (local fallback works without it)
+- A Gemini API key

 ## Installation